-In social life, people face different humans, familiar and unfamiliar, to whom they have speeches by which smiles, laughter and frowns can be dedicated to.
-During the hours of meetings and dating the feelings and emotions are expressed through facial expressions, gestures and intonations through which they can be aware of each other's mood, health and even thoughts.
-To exemplify, I can mention a presidencial candidate's speech on a paper.
-Maybe by just reading it, its impression cannot be felt, however, if we listen to that presidential speech, the influence is felt more due to the power of the voice, the stress of the words and the intonation heard.
+In social life, people face different humans, familiar and unfamiliar, with whom they have conversations with smiles, laughter and frowns.
+In meetings and dating, the feelings and emotions are expressed through facial expressions, gestures and intonations through which they can be aware of each other's mood, health and even thoughts.
+To exemplify, I can mention a presidential candidate's speech on a paper.
+Maybe by just reading it, its impression cannot be felt; however, if we listen to that presidential speech, the influence is felt more due to the power of the voice, the stress of the words and the intonation heard.

-The written communication is used in official activities and the way of utilizing appropriate vocabulary and correct sentences is transferring the intention of the text to the reader.
-Nowadays, by the development of the technology, people can do most of their works online which need the knowledge of writing communication.
+written communication is used in official activities and utilizing appropriate vocabulary and correct sentences transfers the intention of the text to the reader.
+Nowadays, with the development of technology, people can do most of their work online which requires written communication.
 To mention some, applying to a university abroad and renting a house come to my mind.
-So for doing these, they should know how to choose the best style of composition which can be reached by education.
+Thus, for doing these, they should know how to choose the best style of composition through receiving education.

-To sum up, I can say spoken communication is more significant because once in a moon we need to write an email or communicate on a paper.
-I reckon being able to choose the most exquisite words and expressing them by a smile is the art of living.
+To sum up, I can say spoken communication is more significant because only once in a blue moon do we need to write an email or communicate on a paper.
+I reckon being able to choose the most exquisite words and expressing them with a smile is the art of living.

+Control grammatical errors.

+Improve voc.
+In order to write natural English, try to use the best voc for your meaning.

+Read more samples.
+Your language needs to be more native-like.

+Improve coherence.
+Write suitable topic sentences.